adnanahmic/npm-challenge-with-docker/README.md

 # npm-challenge-with-docker

 Require the node version to be v12+
-Install all the dependencies using the command `npm install` in the root directory
+Install the ts version of node by using the command `npm install -g ts-node` Install all the dependencies using the command `npm install` in the root directory

 Create a .env file in the root of folder and put the following variables in the .env file